tniessen/node-mceliece-nist/deps/mceliece/README.md

   that defines a compatible interface.
 The implementation of the interface uses OpenSSL.
 - The reference implementation uses a random number generator that is based on AES256-CTR.
-Instead, we patch the implementation to use the AES implementation and the random number generator provided by OpenSSL via [`mceliece_externals.h`](mceliece_externals.h).
+Instead, we patch the implementation to use the random number generator provided by OpenSSL via [`mceliece_externals.h`](mceliece_externals.h).
 - Files that are not required for providing bindings for the reference implementation are removed (e.g., `KATNUM`).